o-oconnell/minixfromscratch/README.md

 - Similar filesystem conventions: just as in Linux, you can mount filesystems directly onto the root filesystem with `mount`.
 - A similar system administration structure, with familiar utilities like `chmod`, `mkfs`, `mkisofs` (`genisoimage`), `part` (similar to `fdisk` or `parted`) an Emacs clone (elle) and a Vim clone (evil).

-## MINIX is useful for learning about:
+## MINIX is useful for learning about

 - Operating systems
 - Cybersecurity